 Some hypothesised mechanisms include 5:

 - hyperviscosity secondary to hyperglycemia, leading to regional blood-brain barrier disruption and metabolic damage

-- decreased gamma-aminobutyric acid (GABA) availability in striatum secondary to non-ketotic state
+- decreased gamma-aminobutyric acid (GABA) availability in striatum secondary to the non-ketotic state

 CT of the brain initially is normal, but later it can demonstrate subtle hyperdensity in the striatal region (caudate nuclei and putamen) 2,7.
 Findings tend to be contralateral to the body side affected by hemiballistic, hemichoreic movements.

 MRI of the brain is the modality of choice for assessing possible non-ketotic hyperglycaemic hemichorea and typically demonstrates signal changes particularly in the putamen and/or caudate 1-3.
 If the changes are unilateral, then they are contralateral to the symptomatic side 2.